Tours Cathedral: Bells

 The cathedral has four major bells located in the south tower.
-The bourdon, the largest and deepest-sounding, is Christus, made in 1749 and weighing 1900 kilos.
+The bourdon, the largest and deepest-sounding, is Christus, made in 1749 and weighing 1,850 kilograms.
 It originally hung in the nearby Abbey of St. Paul in Cormery.
 In 1793, during the Revolution, most church bells were seized and melted down to make cannon and other armament.
 Towns were allowed to have only a single bell to warn of a fire.
-The inhabitants of Coermery resisted and rolled the bell to another town to preserve i.
+The inhabitants of Coermery resisted and rolled the bell to another town to preserve it.
 Finally, in 1807, it was taken to Tours and installed in the tower.